rust-lang/book/second-edition/src/ch20-03-graceful-shutdown-and-cleanup.md

 We’re now iterating over the workers twice, once to send one `Terminate` message for each worker, and once to call `join` on each worker’s thread.
-If we tried to send a message and `join` immediately in the same loop, we couldn't guarantee that the worker in the current iteration would be the one to get the message from the channel.
+If we tried to send a message and `join` immediately in the same loop, we couldn’t guarantee that the worker in the current iteration would be the one to get the message from the channel.